uppes/coroutine/README.md

 The [**PHP Internals**](https://phpinternals.news/11) team has recently released [Parallel](https://www.php.net/manual/en/book.parallel.php).
 It's available on [PECL](https://pecl.php.net/package/parallel), [krakjoe/parallel](https://github.com/krakjoe/parallel).
 Looks promising, however this ___`Coroutine`___ package does everything listed in there **Parallel concurrency API** without the unnecessary restrictions, PHP 7.2, and limits on **Tasks**.
 They too modeling after Google's Go ease of use, but still directly handling the **Future/Promise** concepts.
 Whenever, some examples are produced, will recreate and benchmark the examples here.
 Will also create alias function calls for items with the same functionality.

 There is also [Async Extension for PHP](https://github.com/concurrent-php/ext-async#async-extension-for-php).
-Haven't seen this before starting this project, similar concepts but require a lot more coding to do simply things, require *PHP 7.3*, no *PECL* module yet.
+Haven't seen this before starting this project, similar concepts but require a lot more coding to do simply things, require *PHP 7.3*, and has a *PECL* module.
 Has *Async* and *Await* keywords, but definitely not following the norms in usage as other languages.
 No way near the way Google's Go, Pythons, or C# work, seeing there [examples](https://github.com/concurrent-php/ext-async/tree/master/examples).

+> The **Async Extension for PHP** seemed to have stopped development, and the main repo removed for unknown reasons.
+It has been forked at [dreamsxin/ext-async](https://github.com/dreamsxin/ext-async).

 ____Other main asynchronous PHP libraries____